KRILLE123/esx_eden_garage/README.md

 # KNOWN BUGS:

 - It is Possible to Duplicate Vehicles but do note that if said Person Duplicates a Vehicle & takes 1 of them & sell thems the other one is useless & can NOT be stored or sold.
-- esx_vehicleshops new update for the plate system has broken a few things.
-Currently working is the ability to pull out vehicles & pull vehicles from the impound.
-WIP is the ability to store the vehicles back into the Garage.

 # How to use my version
 To store the Vehicle in the Garage: